 Annual Meeting 2020: Emerging diseases and outbreaks

-This meeting will cover specific emerging diseases such as COVID-19 as well as cross cutting themes including misinformation and infodemics, climate change, One Health, zoonoses and migration.
+This meeting will have a particular focus on COVID-19, which will be explored through cross-cutting themes, including misinformation and infodemics, climate change, One Health and migration.
 Sessions will take the form of abstract presentations, turbo talks, keynotes and panel discussions with an emphasis on audience interaction.

 - Hear the latest research and lessons from the field